Are You Truly Rested? Understanding the Seven Types of Rest

 What it is: Spiritual rest is about finding a deeper sense of belonging, love, acceptance and purpose.

 How to implement: Engage in practices that connect you to something larger than yourself, such as prayer, meditation or community service.
-Practice forgiveness and healing past wound.
+Gently explore forgiveness or tending to old emotional wounds at a pace that feels safe.
 Cultivate connection with your higher self.
 Participate in religious or spiritual activities that resonate with your beliefs and values.

 Implementing the 7 Types of Rest in Your Life